Developer Tools

 These map to real tool calls ClawLink makes against your connected account.

-Use Jira to find users2 and walk me through it.
+Use Jira to add attachment and walk me through it.

-Use Jira to check permissions and walk me through it.
+Use Jira to add comment and walk me through it.

 ClawLink vs DIY